vedph/cadmus-migration/docs/config-samples.md

 ./cadmus-mig render-items cadmus-sidon C:\Users\dfusi\Desktop\Preview-txt.json
 ```

-The first file output by this configuration is:
+The first file output by this configuration, without the sentence splitting filter, would be:

 ```txt
 .author=Sidonius Apollinaris